fabiocozzolino/fabiocozzolino.github.io/_posts/2024-02-20-CQRS-con-NET-e-AWS.md

   - Aurora
   - CQRS
 ---
 One of the most talked about and appreciated patterns in recent years is undoubtedly CQRS: Command-Query Responsibility Segregation.
-Its potential is offset by an implementation complexity that is too often underestimated in the design phase.
+Its potential is offset by implementation complexity, which is too often underestimated in the design phase.
 Moreover, we too often approach the pattern without a real need, lured by the promise of potential scalability but underestimating its implementation and maintenance costs.

 But let's take a step back and first understand what scenario CQRS proposes to solve and why we decided to talk about it today.